 \begin{Theorem} Let $X$ be a metric space and let $k > 0$ be an integer.
 If $X$ coarsely embeds into Hilbert space, then so does $\mathcal{E}^k X$, the set of all empirical distributions on $X$ of size $k$. \end{Theorem} \begin{proof} Since $X$ coarsely embeds into some Hilbert space $H$, $\mathcal{E}^k X$ coarsely embeds into $\mathcal{E}^k H$ by Proposition \ref{prop:Eembed}, which in turn embeds into Hilbert space by Theorem \ref{thm:hilbert}. \end{proof}

-\section{Orbit spaces}
+\subsection{Orbit spaces}

-We close with a proof of the main result, Theorem \ref{thm:main2} from the introduction.
+We can now present a proof of the main result, Theorem \ref{thm:main2} from the introduction.
 Recall that if $X$ is a metric space and $G = \{g_1, \ldots, g_k\}$ is a finite group acting on $X$ by isometries, then the induced metric on the orbit space $X/G$ is given by